Finite Permutation Groups with Few Orbits Under the Action on the Power Set: Introduction

 In terms of the action of $G$ on $\mathscr{P}(N)$, we see that $G$ is $t$-set-transitive if and only if $s_t(G)=1$.
 In other words, a $t$-set-transitive group is a permutation group with exactly one $t$-set-orbit.
 Clearly, all permutation groups are $0$-set-transitive and $n$-set-transitive.
 A $1$-set-transitive permutation group is simply transitive on $N$.

 \begin{define}[Beaumont and Peterson, \cite{BP55}] A permutation group $G$ on $n$ letters is called \emph{set-transitive} if $G$ is $t$-set-transitive for all integers $0\leq t\leq n$. \end{define}

 Set-transitive groups were studied as early as 1944 by Neumann and Morgenstern \cite{MORNEU}.
-In \cite{BP55}, Beaumont and Peterson proved that a set-transitive permutation group on $n$ letters, with $n \notin \{5,6,9\}$, always contains the alternating group $A_n$.
-There has also been significant research devoted to bounding the number of set orbits $s(G)$ of a degree $n$ permutation group $G$.
+In \cite{BP55}, Beaumont and Peterson proved that a set-transitive permutation group on $n$ letters, with $n \notin \{5,6,9\}$, always contains the alternating group $\Al_n$.
+There has also been significant research devoted to bounding the number of set-orbits $s(G)$ of a degree $n$ permutation group $G$.
 A trivial lower bound is $s(G) \geq 2^n/|G|$.
 In \cite{CAMERON}, Cameron proved that if $G$ has order $\exp(o(n^{1/2}))$, then $s(G)= (2^{n}/|G|)(1 + o(1))$.
-In \cite{BAPYBER}, Babai and Pyber showed that if $G$ does not contain $A_l$ ($l>t\geq 4$) as a composition factor, then $\frac {\log_2 s(G)} n \geq \frac {c} t$ for some positive constant $c$.
+In \cite{BAPYBER}, Babai and Pyber showed that if $G$ does not contain $\Al_l$ ($l>t\geq 4$) as a composition factor, then $\frac {\log_2 s(G)} n \geq \frac {c} t$ for some positive constant $c$.
 In the same paper, they raised the following question: what is $\inf(\frac {\log_2 s(G)} n)$ over all solvable degree $n$ permutation groups $G$?
-This question was answered in a recent paper by the sixth author \cite{YY11}.\\ On the other hand, there has been relatively little work done on the problem of classifying groups in terms of their number of set-orbits.
-Beaumont and Peterson successfully classified all set-transitive permutation groups in \cite{BP55}, and Kantor classified $2,3,4$-set transitive groups which are not $2,3,4$-transitive in \cite{KAN}.
+This question was answered in a recent paper by Yang in \cite{YY11}.\\ On the other hand, there has been relatively little work done on the problem of classifying groups in terms of their number of set-orbits.
+Beaumont and Peterson successfully classified all set-transitive permutation groups in \cite{BP55}, and Kantor classified $2,3,4$-set-transitive groups which are not $2,3,4$-transitive in \cite{KAN}.
 These classifications lend itself to a natural generalization in the following sense.
 Viewed in terms on the action of $G$ on $\mathscr{P}(N)$, we see that $G$ is set-transitive if and only if $s(G)=n+1$.
-Our paper seeks to classify completely the permutation groups $G$ on $n$ letters satisfying $s(G)=n+r$, for small positive integers $r$.
+Our paper seeks to completely classify the permutation groups $G$ on $n$ letters satisfying $s(G)=n+r$, for small positive integers $r$.
 The paper is laid out in the following manner.
-In Sections 2 and 3, we give necessary definitions and useful facts.
-In Section 4, we develop a general method mimicking the strategy in \cite{BP55}.
-In Section 5, we exemplify the method by classifying groups with $n+2$, $n+3$, $n+4$ and $n+5$ set-orbits.
-Then we use GAP to calculate all such groups for $r \leq 11$.
+In Sections 1 and 2, we give necessary definitions and useful facts.
+In Section 3, we develop a general method mimicking the strategy in \cite{BP55}.
+In Section 4, we exemplify the method by classifying groups with $n+2$, $n+3$, $n+4$, and $n+5$ set-orbits.
+Then we use GAP ~\cite{GAP2020} to calculate all such groups for $r \leq 15$.
 Before continuing, we state the following useful facts from \cite{BP55} and \cite{LW65}.
-Given a permutation group $G$ on $n$ letters: \begin{enumerate} \item If $G$ contains a $t$-set-transitive subgroup $H$, then $G$ is $t$-set-transitive. \item If $G$ is $t$-transitive, then $G$ is $s$-set-transitive for all positive integers $s\leq t$. \item The symmetric group $S_n$ is set-transitive. \item The alternating group $A_n$ is set-transitive for all $n\geq 3$. \item If $s_t(G) = 1$ for some $2 \leq t \leq \left \lfloor \frac{n}{2} \right \rfloor$, then $G$ is primitive.\footnote{Throughout this paper, we let $\lfloor x \rfloor$ be the floor function.} \end{enumerate}